 Numeracy - we provide a number of group interventions during registration and on a withdrawal basis.
 Programmes include Number Work, Springboard 7, My Maths and Pre-teaching.
+We also offer memory classes to boost retention of information.

 Social and Emotional Literacy (SEAL) - we support pupils with language and communication difficulties on a small group or one to one basis to improve skills in this area.
 Programmes include Talking Partners, Vocabulary Intervention Programme, Narrative Intervention Programme, Social Skills, Nurture and Enrichment.